Child Sex Crime Victims' Private Info Left In Public Court Docs

 Strong-Shaw cited yet another law she claimed prevented the Clerk’s office from making the changes.
 That law allows sex crime victims to request their case files be sealed, but the Privacy of Child Victims of Criminal Sexual Offenses Act indicates private information of child victims should always be restricted.
 It also doesn’t say an order is required for the names to be restricted.

-That same day, Evans’ office released a one-sentence statement saying they would “support the clerk’s efforts to develop a process for having the records protected as required.”
+That same day, Chief Judge Timothy Evans’ office released a one-sentence statement saying they would “support the clerk’s efforts to develop a process for having the records protected as required.”
 When pressed for details, his office confirmed the Clerk’s office was responsible for protecting the records.

 On October 20, CBS 2 followed up with Sinovic, the State’s Attorney’s spokesperson.
 During that phone call, Sinovic lamented the Clerk’s office’s delays, saying they’re “dragging their feet.”